uiceds/syllabus/manuscript.md

 By the end of this module, you should be able to:

-Students should be able to access, characterize, and visualize the data for their projects by this point.
+Access, characterize, and visualize the data for their projects